hirekarl/sba_04_task_management_app/README.md

 - How you approached solving those challenges.
 - What you would improve if given more time.

-> It was very laborious to implement the code necessary to render each task list `<li>` and its children with Bootstrap.
+> It was laborious to render each task list `<li>` and its children in JavaScript with Bootstrap utilities.
 I had to draw a diagram on paper to understand each of these elements, then it was trial and error to get them to match the mock-ups I made in plain HTML.
 In retrospect, I could've assigned a block with `.innerHTML`, but something about passing a big block of raw, unescaped HTML feels off to me!
 >
 > The hardest part was wrangling JavaScript `Date()` objects, which behave differently than `datetime`s in Python.
 I ultimately decided it was easier to store and deal with all the dates in `YYYY-MM-DD` format, which took a bunch of research and trial and error to get right in and of itself.
 >
-> I've never parsed data from HTML forms with JavaScript before.
-It might have been easier to add `"click"` event listeners to each button, but I wanted to practice implementing `"submit"` and `"reset"` events.
->
 > With more time, I'd want to play around with custom colors (the color combos available in the Bootstrap theme could be more accessible) and typography and layout design (maybe put the two forms on the side and have the task list on the right?).
 I'd also like to refine the sorting functionality and let users choose how to sort.
 Also, JavaScript form validation that displays error messages when required form fields are not filled.
->
-> At the moment, there's an implementation problem where tasks that are Overdue do not immediately go to the top of the task list (they will after the next state change). ~~If I had more time, I'd like to diagnose and fix that, too.~~ I think I've fixed this, actually.

 ## Assignment
 ### Overview